1984 BDO World Darts Championship

-The 1984 Embassy World Darts Championship was held from 31 December 1983 to 7 January 1984 at Jollees Cabaret Club in Stoke-on-Trent.
+The 1984 BDO World Darts Championship (known for sponsorship reasons as The 1984 Embassy World Darts Championship) was held from 31 December 1983 to 7 January 1984 at Jollees Cabaret Club in Stoke-on-Trent.

 Eric Bristow made up for his defeat against Keith Deller in the previous year's final by winning his third world title having dropped just one set in the entire tournament.
 He beat Finn Jensen, Rick Ney, Peter Locke and John Lowe before defeating Dave Whitcombe in the final by 7 sets to 1.

 Deller suffered a shock first-round defeat to 1978 semi-finalist Nicky Virachkul, who eventually lost to Whitcombe in the quarter-finals.
 Whitcombe then came from 4–2 down to beat Jocky Wilson 6–5 in the semi-finals.
 In a famous moment at the end of the match, Wilson drunkenly fell down on the stage before congratulating Whitcombe.